Doge-is-Dope/LearningNotes/Kotlin/README.md

 val waterFilter = { dirty: Int -> dirty / 2 }
 waterFilter(dirty)
 ```
-Another way to use Lambda: Function type notation.
+Another way to use Lambda: **Function type notation**.
 Function type notation is more readable, which reduces errors, clearly showing the what type is passed in and what type is returned.
 ```kotlin
 val waterFilter: (Int) -> Int = { dirty -> dirty / 2 }
 waterFilter(dirty)